Edna Longley

-Edna Longley, (born 1940) is an Irish literary critic and cultural commentator specialising in modern Irish and British poetry.
+Edna Mary Longley, (born 1940) is an Irish literary critic and cultural commentator specialising in modern Irish and British poetry.

 Early life and education

 Born in Cork in 1940, the daughter of mathematics professor T. S. Broderick and a Scottish Presbyterian mother, she was baptised a Catholic but brought up in "the Anglican compromise" (Church of Ireland).
 She went up to Trinity College Dublin in 1958 where her contemporaries included the poets Michael Longley, Derek Mahon and Eavan Boland.

 After her marriage to Michael Longley, she moved with him to Belfast and obtained her first teaching post at Queen's University Belfast.
 From 1989 to 1994 she was Academic Director of the John Hewitt Summer School.
 Trinity College Dublin gave her an honorary doctorate in 2003.
 The artist Sarah Longley is her daughter.

 In Jan 2012 Queen's recognised her importance to the academic life of the university with the unveiling of a portrait of Longley in the Great Hall.
 Professor Terence Brown, who unveiled the portrait, described her as "one of the foremost public intellectuals that Ireland has produced."